edcarp/edcarp.github.io/index.md

 - Data management with SQL
 - Data analysis and visualisation - using R or Python

+## History
-Read more about the [history](https://software-carpentry.org/scf/history/) of Software and Data Carpentry:
+Read more about the [history](https://software-carpentry.org/scf/history/) of Software and Data Carpentry.

 ![carpentries-history](https://software-carpentry.org/files/2017/SWCDChistory.png "A brief history of Software and Data Carpentry")